joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 In this series we'll focus on leveraging the platform's strengths - the things where Microsoft offer differentiating advantages through their Azure platform.
 You can achieve most of what we're going to introduce in this article using the `az` command-line tool.
 It's easy enough to install on multiple operating systems since it's written in Python.
 Consult [this the documentation for more information](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on how to install the Microsoft Azure CLI, `az`.

 That's about it.
 Assuming you have an Azure account and the `az` CLI ready to use, you're ready to start coding.
 Azure doesn't have a platform-wide notion of authentication.
 You authenticate per-service.
 This makes working with each individual service straightforward, but it means that - holistically - you worry about authentication more often upfront then you do when using, for example, Google Cloud.
-This is not to  say that one introduces more work.
+This isn't to say that one introduces more work.
 With Google Cloud you have to often and explicitly "opt-in" to a particular service before you can use it.
-So, six of one, a half dozen of the other, I suppose.
+So: six of one, a half dozen of the other, I suppose.

 You start new projects using Spring Boot, as you might  expect, with [the Spring Initializr](http://start.Spring.io).
 Select `Azure Support` in addition to whatever else you want to use.
 Alternatively, if you want to introduce the Microsoft Azure dependencies to an existing application you can add a Maven bill-of-materials (BOM) artifact to your Spring Boot project's Maven or Gradle build manually.
 Here's how you'd do it for Maven.

 ```xml
     <dependencyManagement>
         <dependencies>
             <dependency>